SummerForeverCo/duck-plot/docs/specialized-charts.md

 # Specialized charts

-There are a handful of charts that are unique to DuckPlot (or worth noting how to create them).
+There are a handful of charts that are unique to DuckPlot (or a bit tricky to specify, so it's worth describing them).

 ## Partial charts

-If a chart is only partially specified (e.g., missing an `x` or `y` column), DuckPlot will render a partial chart, which is to say the axes and legend without any marks.
+If a chart is only partially specified (e.g., missing an `x` or `y` column), DuckPlot will render a partial chart, which is to say the specified axes and legend without any marks.

 :::duckplot